 When coming to Norway with a foreign education or foreign professional qualification, it is important to check whether or not you need authorisation or recognition of your education in order to practice your profession here.

-In the List of Industries you will find an overview of most regulated profession in Norway.
+In the List of Industries you will find an overview of most regulated professions in Norway.
 Most of these are regulated by the EU Professional Directive.
 However, there are other directives that govern certain professions, such as those within the aviation and maritime sectors.

 Most professions are not regulated, and you do not need an authorisation/recognition in order to start working.
 If you do not find your profession in the List of industries, you most likely do not need an authorisation/recognition.
-Read more about what you can do when your profession is not regulated.

 EU Professional Qualifications Directive